girlscript-blr/code-with-girlscript-bangalore/README.md

 Don’t forget to fill the [participation form](https://tinyurl.com/codewithgsblr) 📃 to take part in the program, if not already done.

-RSVP here[https://tinyurl.com/gsblr-hacktoberfest2020](https://tinyurl.com/gsblr-hacktoberfest2020) to win\* a limited edition Hacktoberfest Tee-shirt or a plant.
+RSVP here [https://tinyurl.com/gsblr-hacktoberfest2020](https://tinyurl.com/gsblr-hacktoberfest2020) to win a limited edition Hacktoberfest Tee-shirt or a plant.

-> \*You must make four valid pull requests Pull Requests between October 1-31 to any public repo on Github

 Start contributing!😊